hainayanda/Draftsman/README.md

 ]
 ```

-Use it in your target as `Draftsman`
+Use it in your target as a `Draftsman`

 ```swift
  .target(